-The PA Student must be able to: Demonstrate a commitment to practicing medicine ethically and demonstrate professional maturity and accountability for delivering safe and quality care to patients and populations.
+The PA Student must be able to: Demonstrate a commitment to practicing medicine ethically and in adherence to all regulatory requirements.
+The PA Student must demonstrate professional maturity and accountability to deliver safe, compassionate, high-quality care to all patients and populations.